kaotickj/RPG-Name-Genie/CODE_OF_CONDUCT.md

 ## Introduction

-We, the contributors and maintainers of RPG Name Generator, are committed to fostering an open and welcoming environment for all participants.
+We, the contributors and maintainers of RPG Name Genie, are committed to fostering an open and welcoming environment for all participants.
 We aim to provide a positive and inclusive space for collaboration and cooperation.

 This code of conduct outlines our expectations for all individuals who engage with this project, as well as the consequences for unacceptable behavior.

 We invite all participants to assist us in creating a respectful and considerate environment.
-Together, we can ensure that RPG Name Generator remains an excellent and welcoming project for everyone.
+Together, we can ensure that RPG Name Genie remains an excellent and welcoming project for everyone.

 ## Expected Behavior